thomazyazima/thomazyazima.github.io/week-2/4-intermediate-html-css/readme.md

 ## Learning Competencies
 - Identify and use web standards, semantic mark up, and HTML5
-- Create and style a 3-column webpage
+- Build a webpage using HTML5
+- Describe what a reset.css file does

 ## Summary